xhayper/Animator/README.md

 ## Features

-* Easy To Use
+- Easy To Use
-* Can play Trusted/Non-Trusted Animation (AnimationID, KeyframeSequence Instance and Animation Instance) / Raw Animation Data (Use [KeyframeSequence-To-AnimationData](https://github.com/xhayper/Animator/tree/main/Utility))
+- Can play Trusted/Non-Trusted Animation (AnimationID, KeyframeSequence and Animation Instance) / Raw Animation Data (Use [KeyframeSequence-To-AnimationData](https://github.com/xhayper/Animator/tree/main/Utility))
-* R6, R15, Custom Rig Support
+- R6, R15, Custom Rig Support
-* Mesh Deformation Support
+- Mesh Deformation Support
-* Simillar to Roblox's [AnimationTrack](https://developer.roblox.com/en-us/api-reference/class/AnimationTrack) API
+- Simillar to Roblox's [AnimationTrack](https://developer.roblox.com/en-us/api-reference/class/AnimationTrack) API

 ## Note

-* If you gonna obfuscate your script, it's highly recommended to obfuscate the animator's script as it can broke the script
+- If you gonna obfuscate your script, it's highly recommended to not obfuscate the animator's script as it can broke the script
-* This doesn't replicate, you will need to re-animate with nullware
+- This doesn't re-animate out of the box, You will need a re-animate script, Nullware is the best one so far

 ## Planned Feature

-* Seeking froward, Backward (Idk how)
+- Seeking froward, Backward (Idk how)

 ## Contributor

 - [Whited](https://github.com/M6HqVBcddw2qaN4s): Emotional Support and Coding Support

 ## Installation